ZSaberLv0/zf_vimrc.vim/README.md

     .vim/
         bundle/                 // all plugins placed here
         ZFVimModule/            // (optional) you may supply all your custom setting here
                                 //     *.vim under this dir would be sourced automatically
-                                // files are ensured to be sourced by name order vimrc.local.vim     // (optional) local setting for current machine YourGitRepo/
+                                //     files are ensured to be sourced by name order

+            zf_vimrc.ext/       // (optional, but installed by default)
+                                //     contains useful but heavy dependencies, such as LSPs

+            vimrc.local.vim     // (optional) your custom local setting for current machine YourGitRepo/        // (optional) your custom module
                 ZFInit/         //     sourced during init
                 ZFPlugPrev/     //     sourced just after `vim-plug`'s `plug#begin()`
                 ZFPlugPost/     //     sourced just before `vim-plug`'s `plug#end()`